IBM/maximo-labs/MkDocs/monitor_managed_gw_json_9.1/docs/prereqs.md

 as you just have to follow this guide: [Running Docker locally](https://docs.rancherdesktop.io/getting-started/installation/){target=_blank}</br>

 !!! tip
-    Podman and Docker Desktop should also work, but I have not tested it.
+    Podman and Docker Desktop should also work the same way.